-Many patients are bothered by the look of three types of enlarged vein: varicose veins, reticular veins, and spider veins.
-Sclerotherapy remains one of the most successful and often chosen treatment for small to medium varicose veins.
+Many patients are bothered by the look of three types of an enlarged vein: varicose veins, reticular veins, and spider veins.
+Sclerotherapy remains one of the most successful and often chosen treatments for small to medium varicose veins.

 When should Sclerotherapy be avoided?

 If you are pregnant, over 75 years old or extremely sedentary, sclerotherapy is not the appropriate treatment.
 Also, treatment should be avoided if:

 - your venous circulation is compromised, such as in the case of peripheral arterial disease (PAD)

 - you have clotting problems or are at risk for deep vein thrombosis (DVT) or superficial vein thrombosis